The Twelfth Sunday after Trinity.

 Only two laws to comply with, which though simpler, are harder:

 In the Gospel, Jesus helped a deaf man with an impediment of speech.
 It is a parable in of itself.
 The deaf man is a stand in for us.
 We who cannot seemingly hear God’s commands, or won’t.
-We have a speech impediment in that we often utter incorrect or outright sinful words in our day to day lives.
+Our speech impediment is that we have sin and that sin causes us to utter offensive or wrong things in our day to day lives.
 We are asking for Him to heal us of both spiritual impediments.
 Without His help, we cannot be cleared of our spiritual deafness and uncleanliness.
 If we will allow Him into our hearts, Jesus Christ will remove that spiritual block that causes the spiritual deafness and uncleanliness.
 The key phrase here is that we have to allow Him into our hearts.
 He won’t come in uninvited; we have to on our own will, willingly invite Him in.
 Only then can He start the cleansing process.

 The Holy Ghost is a large part of our spiritual lives.
 Without Him, we could not be considered one of Christ’s sheep.
-We have to let Him into our hearts and lead a transforming and a renewal of our minds.
+We have to let Him into our hearts and lead the transforming and renewal of our minds.
 Without His help, we cannot adequately follow Him.
-In other words, we are doomed without the help of the Holy Ghost, which will give us His guidance and advice in conducting our church lives, our professional lives and our personal lives.
+In other words, we are doomed without the help of the Holy Ghost, which will give us His guidance and advice in conducting our church, professional and personal lives.

 Action counts.
 For by their actions ye shall know them.